A chronology of key events:

 2013 August - President Correa says he is authorising oil exploration in a pristine part of the Amazon rainforest because rich nations had failed to fund conservation.

-2013 October - A judge orders the arrest of three army and police officers in Ecuador's first trial involving alleged crimes against humanity.
-They are part of a group of 10 former senior officers accused of abducting and torturing members of an illegal opposition group in 1985.
+2013 October - In Ecuador's first trial involving alleged crimes against humanity, a judge orders the arrest of three army and police officers accused of abducting and torturing members of an illegal opposition group in 1985.

 Ecuador declares an emergency in the Galapagos Islands, saying that a cargo ship which ran aground poses a threat to the archipelago's fragile ecosystem.